Southern Rains

-"Southern Rain" is a song written by Roger Murrah, and recorded by American country music artist Mel Tillis.
-It was released in December 1980 as first single and title track from the album Southern Rain.
-The song was Tillis' sixth number one on the country chart.
+"Southern Rains" is a song written by Roger Murrah, and recorded by American country music artist Mel Tillis.
+It was released in December 1980 as the first single from the album Southern Rain.
+While the album title is singular, the song title is plural, and therefore not a title track.
+"Southern Rains" was Tillis' sixth number one on the country chart.
 The single stayed at number one for one week and spent a total of eleven weeks on the country chart.